muhammed-shihebi/muhammed-shihebi/README.md

 ### **Hello!**

-I'm Muhammed, a master's student in Artificial Intelligence and Machine Learning at the TU Darmstadt with a passion for natural language processing (NLP).
-I am also skilled in web development, with experience in both front-end and back-end technologies.
+I'm Muhammed, a Machine Learning Engineer at Celonis.
+I have a passion for NLP and I am skilled in web development and have experience with both front-end and back-end technologies.

-I'm also currently working as a part time AI/ML engineer at the [UKP Lab](https://www.ukp.tu-darmstadt.de/) at TU Darmstadt, where I am working on the [UKP-SQuARE](https://square.ukp-lab.de) project.

 ### **💻 Technical Skills**